Can revamping your routine help you sleep more blissfully? You bet it can!

 3. Set an alarm for bedtime.
 Most people set an alarm to help them get up in the morning but consider doing this in the evening too.
 A bedtime alarm serves as a reminder to make going to bed earlier a priority.

 Every night, simply fill an entire page with your thoughts.
 Don’t worry about what to write.
-Dont over think it.
-Use stream of thought to download whats in your brain, allowing you to fall asleep with a calm mind.
+Don’t overthink it.
+Use a stream of thought to download what’s in your brain, allowing you to fall asleep with a calm mind.

 6. Avoid these 3 taboos.
 Mat Giladi, a certified personal trainer and entrepreneur from New Jersey, says these are 3 bad habits that need to broken: drinking coffee after 2 pm, eating within 3 hours of bedtime and exercising within 3 hours of bedtime.
 They stimulate the body instead of relaxing it and will cause sleep disturbances.

 7. Make sleep a priority for the entire family.
-Brittany Sherwood, a psychiatric/mental-health nurse practitioner and founder of mentalcalm.net, recommends putting sleep at the top of your to-do list for the whole family.
-Place physical reminders placed around the home on mirrors with bedtime prep messages like the time when kids needs to put on their pajamas and a lights-out time.
+Brittany Sherwood, a psychiatric/mental health nurse practitioner and founder of mentalcalm.net, recommends putting sleep at the top of your to-do list for the whole family.
+Place physical reminders placed around the home on mirrors with bedtime prep messages like the time when kids need to put on their pajamas and a lights-out time.
 Create a family bedtime routine you can stick to help reduce stress for both parents and kids.